 - For an easy-to-use recumbent for hospitals and rehabilitation centres, have a look at the RC4.

 - If you require a top-of-the-line recumbent for advanced physiological testing, the RC6 Novo is the one for you.

 - A recumbent for qualitative training and rehabilitation is the RT2.

-- If you’re short of space, the easy-to-use 871E arm/leg trainer (with optional table available) is ideal.
+- If you’re short of space, the easy-to-use 871E arm/leg trainer (with an optional table available) is ideal.

-- If you need an upper body trainer for various departments, then the 891E Wingate height adjustable upper body trainer with wheels is the best choice.
+- If you need an upper-body trainer for various departments, then the 891E Wingate height-adjustable upper body trainer with wheels is the best choice.